pawelc/docs/toread1.md

 A neural probabilistic language model
 Distilling the Knowledge in a Neural Network
-Neural Variational Inference and Learning in Belief Networks
+Neural Variational Inference and Learning in Belief Networks Inserting rules into recurrent neural networks
+Rule refinement with recurrent neural networks
+On Learning to Think Algorithmic Information Theory for Novel Combinations of Reinforcement Learning Controllers and Recurrent Neural World Models
+The time dimension of neural network models
+Learning Sequence Representations
+Learning Algorithms from Data